-The OfficeServ 7200-S system uses MGI channels (VoIP) at G.726 compression to communicate with the embedded voicemail application.
-Stations can call forward to a voice mail.
+Inband Signalling: The OfficeServ 7200 system uses DTMF tones (inband signalling) to communicate with any compatible voice mail system.
+Stations can call forward to a voice mail system.
+When answered, the system will send DTMF tones routing the caller directly to the called station user's mailbox.
 Keyset users can press one button to retrieve messages from the voice mail system.
-A Voice Mail Transfer key permits keyset users to easily transfer a caller directly to an individual voice mail box without navigating through menus.
+A Voice Mail Transfer key permits keyset users to easily transfer a caller directly to an individual voicemail box without navigating through menus.